-Consider, for example, the top five business challenges cited by technology services firms.
+Consider, for example, the top five marketplace threats cited by technology services firms.

-These answers are particularly instructive when compared to results from across other professional services industries.
-Like firms in other areas, attracting and developing new business is the top priority – and it will only grow more essential as more and more competitors enter the technology marketplace to vie for a limited number of buyers.
+When compared to results from across other professional services industries, increased competition from both legacy players and newcomers is a shared perceived threat.
+This will only grow to more of a challenge as more and more competitors enter the technology marketplace to vie for a limited number of buyers.

 6 Essential IT Marketing Strategies